Download our FREE smartphone app today!

 Summative Assessment

-Summative Assessment is assessment that is completed at the end of a unit of work to evaluate progress.
 In Science, we use two types of summative assessment to assess pupils’ learning.
-In years 2 to 6, we use pre-assessments and post-assessments via quizzes in purple mash to collect data on mastery of a topic.
+In KS2, we use pre-assessments and post-assessments via Google Forms to collect data on mastery of a topic.
 The ‘pre-assessment’ is delivered before the unit is taught so the teacher can gather an understanding of which areas need the most teaching and learning.
 Then, at the end of the unit of work, the children complete the same set of questions as a ‘post-assessment’ to evaluate how much progress has been made.
 Not only do these provide clear, measurable data for teachers but also enable the children to express their, often, deep understanding of a topic.

 Final Outcomes